Bury War Memorial: Design and architecture

 The memorial was designed by Sir Reginald Blomfield, a renowned architect responsible for many war memorials, and sculpted by Joseph Hermon Cawthra.
 At its centre stands a Cross of Sacrifice carved from Portland stone, rising from an octagonal pedestal.
 Behind the cross is a curved stone wall that bears two large bronze relief panels, each with symbolic detail.

 The left panel depicts members of the armed forces alongside a nurse, with soldiers carrying a stretcher, representing the front-line sacrifices of war.
 In contrast, the right panel illustrates the Home front, showing figures engaged in coal mining, engineering, carpentry, and munitions work, highlighting the vital civilian contribution to the war effort.

 Inscriptions on the memorial include the Latin phrases "PRO REGE" and "PRO PATRIA" at the ends of the wall, meaning "For the King" and "For the Country."
 The central dedication reads:

 "TO THE MEMORY OF THE MEN OF BURY WHO GAVE THEIR LIVES IN THE GREAT WAR 1914–1918", later supplemented with "1939–1945" to honour those who died during the Second World War.

-The bronze panels were exhibited at the Royal Academy before installation, underscoring their artistic significance and craftsmanship.
+The bronze panels were exhibited at the Royal Academy before installation, an event noted in contemporary coverage.